 My work at Canonical over the last few years had gotten more stressful.
 I had to keep a lot more in my head.
 At the same time, it seemed like my attention span was getting shorter and shorter.
 My brain felt like it was fracturing, and I started getting irritable.
 And I still plopped in that recliner at the end of every day and pumped more useless information into my overworked head.

 Suddenly, my wife made an interesting admission: “I think I’m addicted to Facebook.
 I feel like I’m on my phone too much when I’m around the kids, and I don’t see the quiet positive things that happen as much as the loud misbehaving.
 And I think that is negatively impacting our relationship.”
 Suddenly everything clicked into place.

 We started a policy of leaving our phones on the shelf after work.
 That was nice– the kids behaved better, our relationship improved, and my brain started to heal.
 As you might expect, though, the lack of self-discipline bit us over and over again.
 We would find after a few days that we fell back into old habits, and would need to re-institute the policy, only to fall back into old habits again.

 The return of T9

-Finally, took the broccoli approach.
-We ordered flip phones.
+Finally, we took the broccoli approach: we ordered flip phones.
 Used from ebay, because, you know, they don’t really exist anymore.
 We were thinking that maybe we just needed a detox.
 Maybe if we could actually be without smartphones for a while, we’d be able to go back and have more discipline with them.